zenml-io/zenml/docs/book/how-to/project-setup-and-management/connecting-to-zenml/connect-with-a-service-account.md

 ```

 {% hint style="info" %}
-You don't need to run `zenml login` after setting these two environment variables.
+You don't need to run `zenml login` after setting these two environment
+variables and can start interacting with your server right away.
 {% endhint %}

 To see all the service accounts you've created and their API keys, use the following commands: